voronov-nikita/Solving-the-Traveling-Salesman-problem/DevelopmentLog.md

     | 8     |   9,22    |  100%  |
     | 9     |   94,97   |  90%   |

-    Moving on is too slow!
+    - Moving on is too slow!

+    - After a small change in the code (removed the transformation of the tuple into a list) the code began to work on average 20-30 milliseconds faster